-The aim of the Community Intelligence Bursary (CIB) programme was to ensure that the needs and views of the local community directly impact on how services are designed, commissioned and delivered in Tower Hamlets.
-The programme was developed by a partnership of Healthwatch Tower Hamlets, Tower Hamlets Clinical Commission Group, Tower Hamlets Citizens, Queen Mary University and Tower Hamlets CVS.
-In order to achieve this aim we developed local community and voluntary sector organisations to become community researchers in order to reach the unheard voices in the Borough.
+The aim of the Community Intelligence Bursary programme was to ensure that the needs and views of the local community directly impact on how services are designed, commissioned and delivered in Tower Hamlets.

+In order to achieve this, 17 local community and voluntary sector organisations from across the borough were trained in research skills by Queen Mary University and Tower Hamlets Citizens through a series of workshops and mentoring in order to reach the unheard voices in the borough.